ihalseide/lizp/README.md

 ## Literal values

-There are only 2 data types: lists, and symbols.
+There are only 2 real data types: lists, and symbols.
 The reader is sensitive to letter case.

 * Lists: are delimited by square brackets: \[...] (which are the superior